About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 - Heavy whipping cream – I recommend using full-fat whipping cream for the creamiest frosting.
 Keep it chilled in the fridge right up until you’re ready to use it.

 - Food coloring – I use butterfly pea powder for the blue frosting, dragon fruit powder for the pink frosting, a combination of the two for the purple/violet frosting.
-These dyes are natural alternatives to artificial dyes, and I love to use them in baking whenever possible (like in my naked blue velvet cake and pink and blue mochi donuts recipes).
+(You could also use blue and red food coloring.)
 You’ll also need yellow food coloring (or a couple teaspoons of pulverized mango), and green food coloring for the other frosting colors.
 Of course, feel free to use regular food dyes for all the colors if you prefer.

 How to Make Encanto Cake